Keerthanramineni01/QA_Project/README.md

-🚀 Selenium E2E Automation Framework
+# Selenium E2E Automation Framework
 Java • Selenium WebDriver • TestNG • Cucumber BDD • Page Object Model

 This project is a complete end-to-end UI automation framework for the SauceDemo web application.
-It validates the entire checkout workflow using industry-standard tools and patterns such as Selenium WebDriver, Cucumber BDD, TestNG, and Page Object Model (POM).
+It validates the entire checkout workflow using Selenium WebDriver, Cucumber BDD, TestNG, and the Page Object Model (POM) design pattern.
+The framework demonstrates an industry-standard automation architecture suitable for SDET roles and real-world test automation.

 ---

-⭐ **Overview**
-This framework automates:
+## Overview
+This framework automates the complete user journey on the SauceDemo website, including:

-- Launching the SauceDemo site
+- Launching the application
 - Logging in
-- Adding products to cart
+- Adding products to the cart
 - Proceeding to checkout
-- Entering user details
+- Entering customer information
 - Completing the order
-- Verifying confirmation message
+- Verifying the confirmation message
-- Jenkins Job
+- Executing automated Jenkins jobs as part of CI/CD

-It showcases a real-world automation framework design suitable for SDET roles, QA automation interviews, or portfolio projects.
+This project is designed as a robust demonstration of practical automation skills and framework design

 ---

-🧰 **Tech Stack**
+**Tech Stack**
 - Java 21
 - Selenium WebDriver 4
 - Cucumber (BDD)